 That’s the million-dollar question.
 Literally and figuratively!

 Your ability to grow a business, or manage your way up the corporate ladder, is almost entirely dependent on how well you manage people.
+So let’s cover some ways to help, so that you stop micromanaging your staff.

 When you first start your business, everything is about YOU.
 How good you are at marketing.
 How good you are at sales, customer service, delivery, strategy, and so on.